Create a custom lock store

 Feel free to take a look at the existing drivers implementations for inspiration.

-Once you defined you driver, you can create a factory function that will be used by Verrou to create instances of your driver at runtime.
+Once you defined your driver, you can create a factory function that will be used by Verrou to create instances of your driver at runtime.
 The factory function must be something like this:

 import type { CreateDriverResult } from '@verrou/core/types'